sangyx/sangyx/README.md

 Now, I'm a student in the final year of my master's study at Shanghai Jiao Tong University.

-In addition, I also work as an intern in AWS Shanghai AI Lab, studying GNN & Transformer.
+I also work as an intern in AWS Shanghai AI Lab, studying GNN & Transformer.

 I'm interested in **Graph Neural Networks, FinTech, and Machine Learning System**.